kraazie/ag_region_monitor/README.md

 # AgRegionMonitor Plugin

 A Flutter plugin for iOS that provides geofencing and region monitoring capabilities using CoreLocation.
-This plugin allows you to monitor when users enter or exit specific geographic regions, with support for local notifications and real-time location updates.
+This plugin allows you to monitor when users enter or exit specific geographic regions, with support for customizable local notifications and real-time location updates.

 ## Features

 - ✅ **Geofencing** - Monitor circular geographic regions
 - ✅ **Background Monitoring** - Works when app is in background (with proper permissions)
-- ✅ **Local Notifications** - Automatic notifications when entering/exiting regions
+- ✅ **Custom Local Notifications** - Personalized notifications with custom titles and messages
+- ✅ **Persistent Notification Settings** - Notification preferences saved across app sessions
 - ✅ **Real-time Location Updates** - Stream of location changes
 - ✅ **Permission Management** - Handle location and notification permissions
 - ✅ **Multiple Regions** - Monitor multiple geofences simultaneously
-- ✅ **Customizable Notifications** - Configure entry/exit notifications per region
+- ✅ **Flexible Entry/Exit Monitoring** - Configure notifications per region for entry and/or exit
+- ✅ **Region Management** - Add, remove, and query active regions

 ## Platform Support